- Find out if you need a hauling-for-hire permit

 How to apply

-You must call ahead with all information about weights and dimensions and ask for a travel number.
-Analysis might be required, which will take at least 3 business days to prepare, and depends on:
+You can call ahead or apply online with all information about weights, dimensions , destination and origin.
+Analysis might be required to prepare your permit, which can take up to 3 business days, and depends on:

 Whitehorse Weigh Station

 In person: 914.44 Alaska Highway (kilometre 1420.2) in Whitehorse.
 We are open 24 hours a day, 7 days a week.

 In person: kilometre 976 Alaska Highway in Watson lake.
 We are open 24 hours a day, 7 days a week.

 When you apply for a hauling-for-hire permit, you need to provide the following information before the permit can be issued: